 ABOUT THE LAB

-The Heritage & Slow TourismLAB explores the varying meanings and practices of Slow and Slowness in the context of tourism and heritage.
+The Heritage & Slow TourismLAB explores the varying meanings and practices of Slow and Slowness in the context of heritage and tourism.

 The LAB is a spin-off of HTHIC, the Heritage, Tourism and Hospitality, International Conference.
 It is an independent think tank.